oppia/oppia-web-developer-docs/Google-Summer-of-Code-2022.md

 _**Note:** If you're coming to this section from an external link, please make sure to scroll up and read this entire wiki page carefully, not just this section.
 There's a lot of useful information on the rest of the page, including a FAQ and a section describing selection criteria.
 Thanks!_

 **IMPORTANT:** We are still working on finalizing this list.
 Please don't act on it yet, since it is still changing.
-We'll send a link to oppia-gsoc-announce@ and remove this message once it's ready.
+We'll send a note to oppia-gsoc-announce@ and remove this message once this section is ready.

 The following is a list of Oppia's 2022 GSoC project ideas.
 (Please note that all mentor assignments listed below are provisional, and may change depending on which proposals are eventually accepted.)

 You are welcome to choose among these ideas, or propose your own!
 However, if you're planning to propose something original, it's essential to engage with the Oppia community in order to get feedback and guidance to improve the proposal.
 We also recommend taking a look at [Oppia's mission](https://github.com/oppia/oppia/wiki/Oppia's-Mission) and seeing if there is a natural way to tie your idea to the Oppia project's goals, otherwise it might not be a good fit at this time.

-The list of project ideas is not fixed and more projects can be added.
+Finally, please note that this list of project ideas is not fixed, and more projects may be added later.

-## LaCE
+### Learner and Creator Experience (LaCE) team

+1.1.
+Learner Diagnostic Tests

+1.2.
+Implementing the “needs guiding responses” section of the lesson analytics dashboard

+1.3.
+Helping students when they get stuck

+1.4.
+Celebrating students’ accomplishments

+1.5.
+Learner Group MVP

+1.6.
+Number Line and Percentage interactions

+1.7.
+Blog integration

+1.8.
+Improving the lesson creation experience

+1.9.
+Onboarding Improvements

+### Contributor Dashboard team

+2.1.
+Contributor Recognition Infrastructure

+2.2.
+Making the Contributor Dashboard UI Responsive

+2.3.
+Adding a Contributor Dashboard Stats page

+### Angular team

+TBD

+### Backend team

+4.1.
+Make backend code typed

+4.2.
+Improve the frontend type system

+4.3.
+Fix validation errors

+4.4.
+Move and fix data in Google Cloud Storage

+### Developer workflow team

+5.1.
+Achieve 100% Per-File Branch and Line Coverage for the Frontend and the Backend

+5.2.
+Migrate away from Protractor

+### Android team

+TBD

+## Learner and Creator Experience (LaCE) team

-### Learner Diagnostic Tests
+### 1.1.
+Learner Diagnostic Tests

 **Project Description:**